postguild/postguild/src/pages/2019-pay-study.md

 When analyzing just the full-time hourly employees in commercial, the disparities shrink and shift.
 For the men and women of color, the wages are virtually the same for full-time employees on an hourly wage.
 For white men and women, hourly wages are about $2 apart.
 But while full-time men and women of color have median hourly rates of $26.04 and $26.82, respectively, full-time white men and women have median hourly rates of $29.91 and \$31.84, respectively.

 There is a slight gender disparity in the scores that commercial employees have received on performance evaluations.
 While the median score for women is 3.3, the median score for men is 3.2.
-Similarly, when it comes to race and ethnicity, while white and Asian employees in commercial each have a median score of 3.3, black and Hispanic or Latino employees each have a median score of 3.2.
+Similarly, when it comes to race and ethnicity, while white and Asian employees in commercial each have a median score of 3.3, black employees have a median score of 3.2 and Hispanic or Latino employees each have a median score of 3.15.

 Finally, an analysis of raises for The Post’s commercial employees shows few disparities in who receives them.
 The most common type of raise among commercial employees, with the exception of those mandated by Guild contracts, is merit raises.

-Men received 43.1 percent of those merit raises, and women received 56.9 percent.
+Men received 44.3 percent of those merit raises, and women received 55.7 percent.
 (The gender makeup of commercial is 42.9 percent male and 57.1 percent female.)

 The percentages of merit raises distributed by race and ethnicity for salaried commercial employees were as follows:

-- Black: 45.8 percent
+- Black: 47.4 percent
-- White: 42.5 percent
+- White: 40.7 percent
-- Asian: 6.8 percent
+- Asian: 7.1 percent
-- Hispanic or Latino: 3.3 percent
+- Hispanic or Latino: 3.5 percent
-- All others: 1.6 percent
+- All others: 1.3 percent

 For contrast, over that time the racial and ethnic makeup of salaried employees was as follows: